n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 The remainder of the steps in this guide require you to login to the instance via an SSH connection.
 You can find the connection details for a cluster instance by opening its details page and then the **CONNECT** button.
 The resulting code snippet shows a connection string that needs you to have [the gcloud command line tool installed](https://cloud.google.com/sdk/gcloud/).
 Paste and run that code snippet into a terminal to change your local Kubernetes settings to use the new gcloud cluster.

+## Setup DNS

+n8n typically operates on a subdomain.
+Create a DNS record with your provider for the subdomain and point it to a static IP address of the instance.

+If the instance doesn't already have a static IP address, you can assign one to it by editing the instance, and changing the network interface from "Ephemeral" to "Static".

+## Open ports

+To set up secure connections to the instance, you need to open Firewall rules.
+You can do this when creating or editing an instance from the _Firewall_ section, or you can [use the gcloud CLI tool to open the ports](https://cloud.google.com/vpc/docs/firewall-rules-logging).

 ### Create folders

 Both n8n and Caddy require creating folders and files that the host operating system copies to Docker containers.
 Create the following on the instance in a location accessible by Docker: